 With an emphasis on French language study, Sciences, and Sustainability, students will experience real language immersion while focusing on the region’s sustainability efforts through coursework, service-learning projects, and excursions.
 Students will have the opportunity to engage with Metz’ residents on issues such as the fight against climate change; the preservation of the region’s biodiversity and natural resources; and ideas about improving the quality of life for the city’s inhabitants.

 Students participating in the French Program at Georgia Tech-Lorraine must take at least four courses, to include a minimum of one French course at the 2000-level or higher in Spring 2019, and a minimum of two French courses in Fall 2019.
 Students may choose from two program levels—intermediate or advanced French—depending on their level of French proficiency.
 In addition to French, students may take up to four courses in STEM (Engineering, Mathematics, Physics…) and/or Social Sciences (Economics, International Studies, History).
 See the full list of Spring 2019 courses at Georgia Tech-Lorraine.
 List of Fall 2019 courses upcoming.

 Motivated students from other schools are welcome and encouraged to join the program.

-Students may choose to continue with the LBAT France summer program in Paris and Nice following the completion of their semester at Georgia Tech-Lorraine.
-Participation in the French Program at Georgia Tech-Lorraine and/or the LBAT France summer program allows students the option of completing most or all of the requirements of a French minor.
+Students may choose to continue with the LBAT France summer program following the completion of their semester at Georgia Tech-Lorraine.
+Participation in the French Program at Georgia Tech-Lorraine and/or the LBAT France summer program allows students the option of completing most or all of the requirements for a French minor.

 While FREN 1001 and 1002 are both offered at Georgia Tech-Lorraine, in order to participate in the French Program at Georgia Tech-Lorraine, students must have completed FREN 1002 or equivalent by Fall 2018 or score a 251+ on the online placement test, prior to enrolling in the program.
 Students also have the option of doing the intensive lower level courses in the Summer at GTL or online and then joining in for the French Program at GTL in the Fall!

 Georgia Tech-Lorraine Campus (Metz, France)